vinci1it2000/schedula/README.rst

-    For that reason, in *Windows* it is strongly suggested **NOT to install the standard CPython distribution** that comes up first if you google for "python"(!), unless you are an experienced python-developer, and you know how to hunt dependencies from *PyPi* repository and from the `Unofficial Windows Binaries for Python Extension Packages
+    For that reason, in *Windows* it is strongly suggested **NOT to install the standard CPython distribution** that comes up first if you google for "python"(!), unless you are an experienced python-developer, and you know how to hunt dependencies from *PyPi* repository and/or the `Unofficial Windows Binaries for Python Extension Packages
     <http://www.lfd.uci.edu/~gohlke/pythonlibs/>`_.

-    Therefore we suggest that you download and unzip the **all-in-one archive** (distributed separately).
+    Therefore we suggest that you download and unzip the **all-in-one archive** (distributed separately, due to its size ~500Mb).

-    Otherwise, download one of the 2 alternatives scientific-python
+    Otherwise, download one of the following 2 scientific-python distributions:
-    distributions:

       #. `WinPython <https://winpython.github.io/>`_ **python-3** (prefer 64 bit)
       #. `Anaconda <http://continuum.io/downloads>`_ **python-3** (prefer 64 bit)